Chicago Weather Alert: The Worst Snowstorms In Chicago History

 10. 14.9 inches Jan 6-7, 1918

-(As of Monday 1/31/22, the storm coming later in the week will not reach the top 10 at O’Hare International Airport, where officials readings are kept.
-Some areas south of the city could approach 12 or more inches.
-However, the exact track of the storm and precise snow totals are not yet certain.)
+(As of Tuesday, 2/1/22, the storm coming tonight will not reach the top 10 at O’Hare International Airport, where officials readings are kept.
+Some areas south of the city could approach 12-14 inches.
+However, the exact track of the storm could shift and precise snow totals could change.